notnotjeff/prospect-scraper/README.md

 3. Add the scraper to the `LEAGUE_CODES` constant in the `index.js` file of the scraper (if it's for a season scrape it goes in `season-scraper/index.js` and if it's for a game scraper it goes into `game-scraper/index.js`).
 Use the name of the league that shows up in `prospect_info.js` under a prospect's `league` key (e.g. KHL, AHL, SHL) and the value should be what you named the scraper in step 2 (e.g. khlScraper, ahlScraper, shlScraper)
 4. Add appropriate test for the league and make sure the request is stubbed using `jest.spyOn` (see other tests on how to accomplish this)

-## Finnish Leagues

-When looking to add a Finnish league check out [this aggregate site](http://www.leijonat.fi/) for links to various league websites.

 # Adding a Prospect

 For a prospect to have their data scraped it must exist inside `prospect_info.js`.
 Here there is an array of prospect objects that contain all the information necessary to find their stats and upload to the database in a format to be shown to the end user.
 In order to add a prospect you'll need to add a new object for the desired prospect and make sure it has all these fields: